Ohio Amusement Park Hit with Age Discrimination Class Action Complaint

 - For employers with more than 500 employees, the limit is $300,000.

 Age discrimination is a serious violation of federal and state law.
-Employment attorneys like those at the Law Office of Christopher Q. Davis know the right questions to ask.
+Employment attorneys like those at the Working Solutions Law Firm know the right questions to ask.
 Don’t hesitate to reach out for a free case evaluation and get a better understanding of your rights.

 Have you been the victim of age discrimination in your workplace?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.